engnaman7752/EDUPay/README.md

 Open lib/constants/api_constants.dart.

-Set the BASE_URL to your backend's address.

-For Android Emulator: static const String BASE_URL = 'http://10.0.2.2:8080/api';

-For iOS Simulator/Localhost: static const String BASE_URL = 'http://localhost:8080/api';

-For physical device (if backend is on your machine): static const String BASE_URL = 'http://YOUR_MACHINE_IP:8080/api';

-For deployed backend: static const String BASE_URL = 'https://your-backend-domain.com/api';

-🚀 How to Run the App
-Ensure your Spring Boot backend is running.

-Open your Flutter project in your IDE (VS Code or Android Studio).

-Select a device (emulator or physical device).
+The project uses conditional logic to determine the BASE_URL based on the platform.
+However, for physical Android devices, you must manually set your host machine's IP address.

+Example for physical device: return 'http://192.168.1.5:8080/api';

-Run the app:
+Run the App:

 flutter run

 🧪 Testing with Postman
-To test the backend API endpoints, refer to the detailed Postman Testing Guide provided previously.
+A Postman collection is recommended for testing all API endpoints.
 The general flow is:

 Register Admin: POST /api/auth/register/admin